 - Mrs. RB40 is still working.
 She isn’t quite ready to retire yet.
 We can’t make drastic changes to our lifestyle until she retires from her full time job.

 - Our kid is in school and we love our school district.
 We probably will stay in this area after Mrs. RB40 retires.
-My family moved every few years when I was a kid and I don’t want that for our kid.
+My family moved every few years when I was young and I don’t want that for our kid.

 - We like our lifestyle.
 Our life is pretty damn good already.
 After I got rid of that pesky office job, I am at a good place in life.
 I didn’t need to make more changes to be happier.
 As for Mrs. RB40, she loathes change and surprises.
 She prefers to stick to the things she knows.
 She’s happy with her life at the moment.

-So that’s why we haven’t made more changes.
+So that’s why we haven’t made more change.
 Once RB40Jr is off to college, I’d like to live in Thailand part time.
 That will give us something to look forward to.
-Meanwhile, we’re fine with a regular lifestyle.
+Meanwhile, we’re very happy with our mundane lifestyle.

 My weekly schedule

 So what does my early retirement life looks like?
 It’s actually pretty structured now that RB40Jr is in school.
-When I first became a SAHD/blogger, it was a lot more disorganized.
-It’s hard to have a schedule with a small kid at home.
+When I first became a SAHD/blogger, life was a lot more disorganized.
+It’s hard to have a set schedule with a toddler at home.
+Life is really good now that I have more time to myself.
 Anyway, here is my current schedule when school is in session.

-- Family – family time, cook, meal time, hangout with kid, and leisure time.
+- Family – spend time with the family, cook, meals, hang out with Junior, and general leisure time.

 - Blog (red) – write, research, email, network, etc…